MileHacker Logo

 Shipping Costs

-Shipping items from Kiribati is expensive and can be unreliable.
+Shipping items from Kiribati is expensive and could be unreliable.
 Post office services are basic.

 Customs Regulations

-Be aware of your home country's customs regulations for bringing back items, especially those made from organic materials (shells, plant fibers) or bone/wood.
+Be aware of your home country''s import rules for bringing back items, especially those made from organic materials (shells, plant fibers) or bone/wood.
 Declare things as required.

 Limited Souvenirs